 She could tell he still held the stake.
 She didn't know what to do.
 "Spike," she whispered helplessly.

 Riley drove away fast.
-Dawn considered running after him, realized she needed to find Buffy.
+Dawn considered running after him but realized she needed to find Buffy.
 She ran upstairs.
 Buffy's bed hadn't been slept in.
 She thought about what Riley had said.
-Her eyes widened.
-She tore down to the basement.
+Her eyes widened and she tore down to the basement.
 "Buffy, wake up!"
 She slapped her sister.
 "Damn you."

 Buffy didn't move.
 Dawn let her drop, ran up to the kitchen and hit the speed dial for Giles.
 The watcher answered groggily.
 "I need Faith," Dawn yelled.
 "Riley's taken Spike and I can't wake Buffy up and I don't know what to do."